ashokurlana/TeSum/IndicBART/README.md

 ### Run the script

-To run the mBART you can use the `run.sh` script.
+To run the IndicBART_XLSUM you can use the `run.sh` script.

+Note: Change the model name from IndicBART_XLSUM to IndicBARTSS to finetune the IndicBART model on TeSum corpus.

 ```sh
 sh run.sh